apache/pekko/akka-docs/src/main/paradox/logging.md

 @@@ note

-Beware that the actor system’s name is appended to a @javadoc[String](java.lang.String) log source if the LoggingAdapter was created giving an @apidoc[akka.actor.ActorSystem] to the factory.
+Beware that the actor system’s name is appended to a @javadoc[String](java.lang.String) log source if the LoggingAdapter was created giving an @apidoc[actor.ActorSystem] to the factory.
 If this is not intended, give a @apidoc[LoggingBus] instead as shown below: